digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 kubectl --kubeconfig kubeconfig get nodes
 ```

-And by running that command we now can see our running nodes and Talos is ready to be used to run different services.
+And by running that command we now can see our running nodes and Talos is ready to be used to run different services, so the only thing left to do is to start setting up your workload and you are ready to rock, Good job!

-Good job!